qusma/QPAS/README.md

 QUSMA Performance Analysis Suite
 ====

 QPAS is a trading journal with detailed performance, risk, and execution analytics, designed for Interactive Brokers clients.
+For an overview of its main features, check out the [performance report](http://qusma.com/qpasdocs/index.php/Performance_Report#Settings) page in the documentation.

 * Installer
 * [Documentation](http://qusma.com/qpasdocs/index.php/Main_Page)